LOVE ASTEROIDS

 soul bond through presence

 Psyche in Taurus bonds through presence.
-Your soul-level intimacy builds across years of simple being together: meals, land, weather, shared bodies in the same room.
-You are unusually loyal once the bond is set.
-The shadow is slowness that excludes: people who cannot wait for your recognition leave before the bond deepens.
+Soul-level intimacy may build across years of simple being together: meals, land, weather, and shared bodies in the same room.
+The shadow is slowness that excludes: people who cannot wait for your recognition may leave before the bond deepens.
 The work is to let trusted others see the soul a little earlier.

 Read the full guide →